 Historical Examples

-Before WWII, the British Army tested a number of concepts.
+Before WWII, the British Army tested several concepts.

-In 1934, Brigadier General (retired) F. L. Festing designed and built a number of prototype tracked carriers, the 6×4 foot load bed was hinged to accommodate different-sized loads.
-Remarkably for its time, it made use of continuous rubber tracks and could carry in excess of 700kg up a 30-degree slope.
+In 1934, Brigadier General (retired) F. L. Festing designed and built several prototype tracked carriers, the 6×4 foot load bed was hinged to accommodate different-sized loads.
+Remarkably for its time, it used continuous rubber tracks and could carry over 700 kg up a 30-degree slope.

 It never entered service and little is known of it beyond that.